 1935 – 1943

-The updated icon is more streamlined: strict, flat, and geometric lettering.
+The updated icon is more streamlined, with strict, flat, geometric lettering.
 The background rectangle is repainted black.
-It has the word “Penney’s” on it, denoting the considerable number of stores that make up the main chain.
+It has the word “Penney’s” on it, denoting the considerable number of stores in the main chain.
 There is a large inter-letter spacing between the signs, and the signs themselves are decorated with large serifs.

 1940 – 1949

-After experimenting with arranging the sign’s content, the developers opted for the “brush strokes” version.
+After experimenting with different arrangements of the sign’s content, the developers opted for the “brush strokes” version.
 Therefore, the edges of the letters are jagged, with small stripes.
 The name is written carelessly, as if in a hurry.
 The non-conservative style signifies that the stores are close to the people and accessible to all.
 Only the first letter in “Penney’s” is capitalized; the rest are lowercase.

 1949 – 1951